-Construction workers not sourced locally may contribute to creating numerous social problems and especially for the towns Kinross, Brendan Village and Embalenhle, situated 0.2km to 4.5km from the proposed corridor.
+Construction workers not sourced locally may contribute to creating numerous social problems and especially for Emalahleni and the informal settlements within 10km of the proposed transmission corridor.
 These problems include:

 - Potential conflict between outside workers and the local community, enhanced by a feeling of competition for scarce resources, e.g. much needed employment opportunities. - The presence of construction workers from elsewhere could aggravate existing social problems, particularly alcohol and drug abuse. - An influx of people with disposable income might lead to an increase in prostitution, which can impact on the HIV and unwanted pregnancy rate in the area.
-There can be a number of spin-offs like alcohol abuse, disintegration of families and sexually transmitted diseases (STD's). - The community could feel that the construction workers from elsewhere pose a threat to their personal safety, because undesirable people will be attracted to the area, there will be strangers on farms servicing the power lines and fires could start as a result of the possible theft of conductors of transmission lines. - General intrusions with regards to the inflow of construction teams relate to noise generated by these workers, possible littering, and possible unauthorised entry to properties. - It is furthermore not expected that the inflow of temporary workers would put additional pressure on the current infrastructure and service delivery in the area, as their immediate needs would be provided through the construction camp infrastructure and services provided on site, or by the existing infrastructure and services available in the study area.
+There can be a number of spin-offs like alcohol abuse, disintegration of families and sexually transmitted diseases (STD's). - The community could feel that the construction workers from elsewhere pose a threat to their personal safety, because undesirable people will be attracted to the area, there will be strangers on farms servicing the power lines and fires could start as a result of the possible theft of conductors of transmission lines.

+- General intrusions with regards to the inflow of construction teams relate to noise generated by these workers, possible littering, and possible unauthorised entry to properties. - It is furthermore not expected that the inflow of temporary workers would put additional pressure on the current infrastructure and service delivery in the area, as their immediate needs would be provided through the construction camp infrastructure and services provided on site, or by the existing infrastructure and services available in the study area.